Also known as

 What can I do to stop it coming back?

 Stumps regrow.
 Reseeds following disturbance by fire, machinery or non-selective spraying.
 Light lover, dislikes growing amongst species of similar or even lesser height, which makes it a true pioneer species.
-It provides a good cover for native species and is succeeded in tall canopy habitats by native species where their seedlings exist.
-These sites can be left to regenerate (20-30 years).
 Amongst well established, tall native vegetation, regeneration can be speeded by wattle control.
 Do not merely fell, as wattle recovers faster than native species and the higher light levels induce more seed germination.
 Clear all roads, metal dumps, quarries and other sources.
 Maintain native groundcover at all times.